I ran this one last year. Guess what? I'm runnin' it again.]

 That's where Dads come in.

 My father was like most others of his generation: a disciplinarian and provider first, all other things second.
 He brought home the bacon, and made sure we understood just how hard he had to work for it.
 He kept his three sons in school and on the straight and narrow.
-He respected his wife as his equal, and they provided a safe and loving home for us.
+He respected his wife as his loving equal, and they provided a safe and nurturing home for us.

 Growing up in a very working-class neighborhood full of two parent black households, I really didn't understand the depth of this whole "epidemic in black fatherhood" until I was in college.
 And since most of my friends today are more or less at the same point in life as me, I can't even truly say I completely comprehend the longterm effects of boys (and girls for that matter) who grow up without the constant presence and guidance of the man responsible for bringing them here.
 I can certainly empathize, which is why I put so much time and effort into mentoring and tutoring, but I cannot fully relate.
 I just can't.